 1. Set up a dedicated workspace

 You may be lucky enough to have a home office, but if you’ve been working from the kitchen table or a corner of the bedroom it’s more difficult to get into a “work” mindset, especially if you’re constantly interrupted by partners, pets or small children!
 Set up a dedicated workspace and make it clear that when you are in that space, you’re not to be disturbed.
 A dedicated workspace also makes it easier to switch off at the end of the day when you rejoin the rest of the family.

 2. Get into a routine

 Often routine is the first thing to go when our lives are disrupted, but routine is really important when it comes to our motivation and mindset, and it can be difficult to get back into a regular routine once it’s gone.
 Waking up at the same time each day and sticking to a schedule as far as possible will make you more productive now and it will be easier to return to a more “normal” routine once lockdown is over.

 3. Get dressed for the day you have

 It’s been well publicised that jogging pants are THE thing to be wearing during the pandemic, but dressing down has an effect on your mindset and can make you approach work in a more casual manner.
 That’s usually fine, but if you have important online meetings, a too-casual approach can be viewed as unprofessional.
 So dress for the day you have – even if that means wearing a shirt and tie from time to time!

 4. Use online tools to keep in contact

-Technology means working from home is easier than ever, and we have a host of tools to help us keep in contact, whether that’s through file sharing, messaging or video conferencing.
-Watch and Learn (https://watchandlearn.io/) brings together all these communication tools and adds bonus features such as archiving, video messaging and live transcription.
+Technology means working from home is easier than ever, and we have a host of tools to help us keep in contact, whether that’s through online meetings, file sharing, messaging, or video calls.
+Event Anywhere brings together all these communication tools and adds bonus features such as archiving, video messaging and live transcription.